 - Uptime – 25%, undoubtedly one of the two most important factors; everyone wants to have a constantly accessible website

-- Price – 15%, hosting, after all, is an investment and the price matters; it is not ascribed higher value as there are many deals and discounts you can benefit from and because shared hosting plans, even in the long run, are very inexpensive
+- Price – 15%, hosting, after all, is an investment and the price matters; it is not ascribed higher value as there are many deals and discounts you can benefit from and because price alone is a meaningless metric; it only makes sense when juxtaposed to the performance you get, the support you receive, and the provided features

-- Features – 15%, the price you pay is tied to the services you receive; the more and better functioning, the better
+- Features – 15%, the price you pay is, indeed, closely tied to the services you receive; the more and better functioning, the better

 These 5 factors form the final hosting rating you see in our reviews.
 Each one is graded 0-10 independently, then their average constitutes the final rating of the hosting provider.